gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/reduced-directory-scanning/README.md

 ### Improvement: minimize File.isDirectory calls in DefaultFileCollectionResolveContext

 The File.isDirectory call does a file system call to check if the file exists and is a type of a directory.
-This is not necessary when the files are a result of a FileCollection.getFiles or MinimalFileSet.getFiles call.
+Some uses of `FileCollection` or `MinimalFileSet` always contain files.
+It should be possible to skip calling File.isDirectory in those cases.
+Implementing this might require adding a new marker interface, for example `MinimalFileSetOfFiles` or replacing the usage of `FileCollection`/`MinimalFileSet` with an implementation that already implements `MinimalFileTree`.
+This might be required to implement the other improvement story for minimizing calls to other file metadata methods for the resolved artifacts.
+The main candidate for this improvement seems to be the resolved artifacts so it might be worth combining these improvements and only solve it for resolved artifacts.

 #### Open issues

 - task output directories are also stored in a FileCollection.
 FileCollection.getFiles() returns the directories in that case, but it's expected to visit the content of the directories when visited for snapshotting.
-Therefore it's not possible to remove the

 ### Improvement: minimize File.isDirectory, File.lastModified and File.length calls for resolved artifacts